-- 148. Financial redress may be appropriate in cases where there is either an outstanding overpayment or overprovision of benefit. - An overpayment of benefit results from a customer error or failure to disclose information (recoverable). - An overprovision of benefit results from a Departmental error, for example, a failure to act upon information received (generally non-recoverable). - 149.
-The decision on whether financial redress is appropriate should not be influenced by the existence of an overpayment or overprovision.
-However, if you are considering a special payment for maladministration that has also resulted in the customer being paid more benefit than they were due, you can take account of that financial advantage in your decision.
-This is known as considering 'in the round' because you look at all the circumstances.
-You would decide if a special payment is merited for the maladministration identified but, if the customer has financially gained from the poor service by receiving more benefit than they should, you can decide not to make a special payment or, in the case of a recoverable overpayment (or more rarely a recoverable overprovision) you could offset the special payment against the overpayment.
+- An overpayment of benefit results from a customer error or failure to disclose information (the overpayment is recoverable). - An overprovision of benefit results from a Departmental error, for example, a failure to act upon information received (the overprovision is generally nonrecoverable). - 169.
+In cases where there is a non-recoverable overprovision of benefit, you can decide not to make a special payment (known as considering a case 'in the round').
+In cases where there is a recoverable overpayment (or, more rarely, a recoverable overprovision) of benefit, you can decide to offset the proposed special payment against money the customer owes to the Department.. - 170.
+Whilst the decision whether financial redress is appropriate should not be influenced by the existence of an overpayment or overprovision of benefit per se, if you are considering a special payment for maladministration in a case where the customer has been paid more benefit than they were due, you can take account of that in your decision.
+You would first decide if a special payment is merited for the maladministration identified.
+Where a special payment is warranted, you can decide not to make a special payment (by considering the circumstances 'in the round' in a non-recoverable debt case) or you can offset the special payment against the overpayment if the debt is recoverable.